molson504x/molson504x.github.io/_posts/2024-08-15-GitHub-Copilot-Custom-Instructions.md

   "customizations": {
     "vscode": {
       "settings": {
-        "github.copilot.chat.customUserInstructions": [
+        "github.copilot.chat.experimental.codeGeneration.instructions": [
-          "You are to answer every question in the form of a pirate who really likes rum and oranges.", "You are to somehow incorporate rectangles into every response.", "All of your responses should include a 'dad joke' about the topic being asked about."
+          {"text": "You are to answer every question in the form of a pirate who really likes rum and oranges."}, {"text": "You are to somehow incorporate rectangles into every response."}, {"text": "All of your responses should include a 'dad joke' about the topic being asked about."}
-        ]
+        ],
+        // Additional settings can go here
       },
       "extensions": [
         "github.copilot",